Academic year 2022/23

 Description

 This document describes the data included in the ‘Level 2 and 3 attainment age 16 to 25 in 2023’ National Statistics release’s underlying data file.
-This data is released under the terms of the Open Government License and is intended to meet at least three stars for Open Data.
+This data is released under the terms of the Open Government License (opens in a new tab) and is intended to meet at least three stars for Open Data (opens in a new tab).

 Note: The ‘time_period’ shown in the data files below relate to the year in which the young person will turn 19.
 There is an additional indicator in the underlying data files named ‘cohort_age_in’ which shows the academic year the person was the age stated in the indicator ‘age’.
 For example, a person ‘age’ = 16, 'cohort_age_in' = 2022/23 will have a ‘time_period’ = 2025/26 as this is the year they will turn 19.